NicolasWise/SANREN_HONORS/README.md

 - **Node Removal Simulations:** Evaluate resilience under various node removal strategies.
 - **Reinforcement Strategies:** Iteratively add edges to improve resilience using multiple algorithms.
 - **Automated Plotting and CSV Export:** Visualize results and export metrics for further analysis.
+- **Plotter:** Handles graph loading for different file types as well as exporting to CSV's and plotting of graphs.

 ---